Pre-Planning for Volunteer Recruitment

 Next, let's break those numbers down so you can break your volunteers into Build Day teams.
 Here are the factors to consider:

-The size of your playground structure
+Size of your playground structure

 Talk with your construction captain about how many components (slides, panels, climbers, other parts that attach to the decks and posts) your playspace has.
 You'll need a "decks and posts" team with approximately 12 people to put the skeleton of the structure up.
 Then you'll need several "component" teams, each with 10 to 12 people.
 Each component team should be responsible for assembling about four to five components.
 Talk to your construction captain and even the equipment manufacturer about the difficulty of assembling each component - make sure to give each team a mix of easy and hard assemblies.
 Don't forget the free-standing pieces like the swings!